Volunteer Work in Brazil

 and the website describes local NGOs that have been given grants.
 International charity, aid, and human rights organizations can also point you in the right direction to find a suitable NGO for volunteering, since they often work with local

 Brazilian groups.
-Action without Borders (www.idealist.org) has a database of volunteer organizations on the website, which is a useful tool for finding a volunteer opportunity on your own.
+Idealist has a massive database of volunteer organizations on the website, and is a useful tool for finding a volunteer opportunity on your own.

 The Challenges of Volunteer Work